dpriskorn/ItemSubjector/README.md

                         Show an extra column in the table of search strings with links -iu, --show-item-urls
                         Show an extra column in the table of items with links --sparql [SPARQL]     Work on main subject items returned by this SPARQL query.
 Note: "?item" has to be selected for it to work, see the example above.
+Note: MINUS {?item wdt:P1889 [].} must be present in the query to avoid false positives.
   --debug-sparql        Enable debugging of SPARQL queries.
   --no-ask-match-more-limit [NO_ASK_MATCH_MORE_LIMIT], --limit [NO_ASK_MATCH_MORE_LIMIT]
                         When working on SPARQL queries of e.g. galaxies, match more until this many matches are in the job list
+  --export-job-list-to-quickstatements, -qs
+                        Export the prepared job list to QuickStatements.
+One file is created for each job.
 ```
 # License
 GPLv3+